TypeStrong/atom-typescript/README.md

 1. Install [atom](https://atom.io).
 2. `apm install atom-typescript` (`apm` needs `git` in your path)
 3. Fire up atom.
-Wait for the message: `Some dependent packages were required for atom-typescript.
-These are now installed.
-Best you restart atom just this once.` **It may take up to 5 minutes for this message to appear.
+Wait for the message: `AtomTS: Dependencies installed correctly.
+Best you restart atom just this once ♥` **It may take up to 5 minutes for this message to appear.
 Be patient!**
 4. Restart atom

 **Additional Notes**: Other atom packages we depend upon are installed automatically on first load.